microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 ```
 The interesting bit here is the **links** section.
 It automatically set up a "link" to the registry container.
 The **volumes** section provides a way to map files in Nginx container to the host machine.

-The modified docker-compose.yml file should look similar to the following:
+The final version of docker-compose.yml file should look similar to the following:

 ```
 nginx: